 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 “Save at Trader Joe’s?” you ask.
 But how?
 If you’ve been in a Trader Joe’s, then you’ve probably noticed a few things — they’re all pretty small (even the parking lots), and they don’t run sales.
 Ever.
 But that doesn’t mean you can’t save money on the best Trader Joe’s food while shopping there.
 Seriously, there are ways.

 1. Save at Trader Joe’s with manufacturer coupons.

 2. Don’t panic if you miss the Fearless Flyer.

-You can return any of their products for a full refund.
+3. You can return any of their products for a full refund.

-Save time when you hit TJ’s at the right hour.
+4. Save time when you hit TJ’s at the right hour.

-Get their 19-cent bananas.
+5. Get their $0.19 bananas.

 TJ’s hasn’t changed the price of bananas since the 1970s — so naturally, they’re cheaper than anywhere else.
-Compare this to about $0.25 to $0.35 a piece at other major supermarkets or $0.65 per pound (a pound is usually about two to three bananas).
+Compare this to about $0.25 to $0.35 apiece at other major supermarkets or $0.65 per pound (a pound is usually about two to three bananas).

-Save $2 by buying Trader Joe’s cereal.
+6. Save $2 by buying Trader Joe’s cereal.

-Buy popular snacks at Trader Joe’s and save at least $2.50.
+7. Buy popular snacks at Trader Joe’s and save at least $2.50.

 Trader Joe’s seaweed snacks are hugely popular and super cheap.
 They run a package of six organic seaweed snacks for $3.49.
 I can buy a single pack at Fred Meyer for $1.
 That’s a huge savings!

-Don’t skip the Two-Buck Chuck!
+9. Don’t skip the Two-Buck Chuck!

 OK, it’s actually called Charles Shaw, but it’s been a cult favorite for years.
 It’s also closer to $3 now, but its ratings are pretty decent.
 And if you don’t finish the whole bottle, there are tons of uses for leftover wine.

-Make sure to grab some cheese to go with the wine.
+10. Grab some cheese to go with the wine.

-Their selection of gourmet cheese is pretty darn good, and the prices are better than most other grocery stores.
+TJ’s selection of gourmet cheese is pretty darn good, and the prices are better than most other grocery stores.

 The prices on these are always high compared to other stores.
 A bag of shredded mozzarella is almost $4 at TJ’s, while Kroger regularly runs them for $2.50 or less a bag.

-Save up to 50% on organic frozen broccoli at Trader Joe’s.
+12. Save up to 50% on organic frozen broccoli at Trader Joe’s.

 Walmart charges $0.22 an ounce for their brand of organic frozen broccoli, but TJ’s only charges $0.17.
 I mean, obviously I’m buying it at Trader Joe’s.